+- Advanced Diploma

-Advanced Diploma in Banking and Leadership in a Digital Age Module Specification: Bank Strategy, Operations and Technology
+in Banking and

+Leadership in a Digital Age

+- Certificate in Bank Strategy,

+Operations and Technology

+Module Version 1

+AUDIFNCF:

+Current or aspiring bank employees; although not essential, prior banking qualifications, for example the Institute's Professional Banker Certificate and Professional Banker Diploma, would be an advantage, as would knowledge of formal academic methods.

+AIM:

-Title: Bank Strategy, Operations and Technology Level: SCQF Level 10/EQF Level 6 Credits: 30 Qualification to which Advanced Diploma in Banking and Leadership in a Digital Age module contributes: Audience: Current or aspiring bank employees; although not essential, prior banking qualifications, for example the Institute's Professional Banker Certificate and Professional Banker Diploma, would be an advantage, as would knowledge of formal academic methods.
-Aim: To develop the learner's knowledge, understanding and skills relating to bank strategy, and develop their ability to analyse the external and internal bank environment, evaluate strategic options, develop strategy, and manage its implementation through effective leadership and management of operations.
+To develop the learner's knowledge, understanding and skills relating to bank strategy, and develop their ability to analyse the external and internal bank environment, evaluate strategic options, develop strategy, and manage its implementation through effective leadership and management of operations.
 A key theme of the module is the impact of digital innovations on bank strategy and operations, and how banks can harness advances in technology to help them grow and flourish in an uncertain future.

+LEARNING OUTCOMES:

-Learning outcomes: On completion of this module, the learner will be able to: 1) construct a strategy statement that summarises a bank's mission, vision, values, and objectives, its scope, and how the bank will achieve its objectives in its chosen domain 2) analyse a bank's strategic position in the external environment, including both the macro-economic environment and the industry or sector environment, with a focus on digital innovations that are affecting banks and banking critically analyse a bank's resources and capabilities, and identify the strengths and weaknesses of the bank and its identify the strengths and weaknesses of the bank and its products and services relative to its competitors, and the extent to which these strengths and weaknesses are capable of dealing with the changes taking place in the external environment and the opportunities and threats arising 4) evaluate a range of strategic options for a bank in relation to environmental and organisation analyses, and propose a bank strategy that supports the bank's mission, vision, values and objectives 5) assess the physical, financial and people resources a bank would require to deliver its preferred strategy and options for acquiring them 6) assess the implications of a bank's strategy in terms of key changes that will be required to its structures, systems and culture, and propose how these could be managed through effective leadership and management of operations.
-Delivery methodology: Bank Strategy, Operations and Technology has six units.
-The learning approach includes: , reading and calf study reading and self-study self-assessment and reflective activities case studies online discussion forums online knowledge checks at the end of each unit applying learning at work reviewing and reflecting on current practice creating a personal development plan to develop the learner's skills and further enhance their professional practice. אונגא מוים דמו נוובו פווומונכי נוופון פוטופאוטוומן פומכנונפי.
-Learning resources: Learning resources include: an interactive study guide in pdf format text books and online resources for core reading recommended further reading and resources.
-Assessment: Bank Strategy, Operations and Technology is assessed by a 6,000 word work-based assignment designed to transform theory into practice and ensure a close fit between professional qualification and business need.
+On completion of this module, the learner will be able to:

+- 1. construct a strategy statement that summarises a bank's mission, vision, values, and objectives, its scope, and how the bank will achieve its objectives in its chosen domain - 2. analyse a bank's strategic position in the external environment, including both the macro-economic environment and the industry or sector environment, with a focus on digital innovations that are affecting banks and banking

+- 3. critically analyse a bank's resources and capabilities, and identify the strengths and weaknesses of the bank and its products and services relative to its competitors, and the extent to which these strengths and weaknesses are capable of dealing with the changes taking place in the external environment and the opportunities and threats arising - 4. evaluate a range of strategic options for a bank in relation to environmental and organisation analyses, and propose a bank strategy that supports the bank's mission, vision, values and objectives - 5. assess the physical, financial and people resources a bank would require to deliver its preferred strategy and options for acquiring them - 6. assess the implications of a bank's strategy in terms of key changes that will be required to its structures, systems and culture, and propose how these could be managed through effective leadership and management of operations.

+DELIVERY METHODOLOGY:

+Bank Strategy, Operations and Technology has six units.
+The learning approach includes:

+- reading and self-study

+- self-assessment and reflective activities

+- case studies

+- online discussion forums

+- online knowledge checks at the end of each unit - applying learning at work - reviewing and reflecting on current practice - creating a personal development plan to develop the learner's skills and further enhance their professional practice.

+LEARNING RESOURCES:

+Learning resources include:

+- an interactive study guide in pdf format

+- text books and online resources for core reading

+- recommended further reading and resources.

+ASSESSMENT:

+Bank Strategy, Operations and Technology is assessed by a 6,000 word work-based assignment designed to transform theory into practice and ensure a close fit between professional qualification and business need.
 Completing the assignment will enable the learner to demonstrate their achievement of the module learning outcomes, as well as their understanding of bank strategy, operations and technology in a digital age and their application of professional values and behaviours.
 Formative assessment is provided in the form of online objective testing at the end of each unit.